 The annual meeting of the Association shall be held in the first calendar quarter of each year.
 The purpose of the annual meeting is to transact Association business and elect officers and directors as required by these Bylaws.
-It shall be the duty of the Secretary of the Association to give at least thirty (30) days notice of such meeting to each member, in writing, by United States mail or published in a KBAA newsletter, or KBAA Website, or confirmed electronic mail.
+It shall be the duty of the Secretary of the Association to give at least thirty (30) days notice of such meeting to each member, in writing, by United States mail or published in a KBAA newsletter or confirmed electronic mail.

 A Special meeting of the Board of Directors shall be held when the President calls for such a meeting.
 Each Board member shall be given thirty (30) days written notice of such meeting.
 An agenda for the meeting shall be prepared by the Secretary, or their designee, and distributed to each member of the Board of Directors by mailing via United States first-class mail, confirmed telefax, or confirmed electronic mail to each member of the Board at least one week prior to the special meeting.